Week 2 With React Native - Building a Weather App

 To setup and build this project I have used Create-React-Native-App which is another wonderful open source tool to quickly kickstart a React Native project.

 I had a fun week with React Native.
 I tried to spend as much time as I could get. 🙏 Thank you for reading this post.
-This whole project can be found on Github:

 I also published another article this week on React Native: